 Halcion is the brand name of the generic drug triazolam, a prescription depressant/tranquilizer that is most used for treating severe insomnia and other sleep-related disorders.
 Halcion is a benzodiazepine, meaning that it has a high potential for abuse and those who use the drug regularly are liable to develop a physical dependency over time – even if they are taking the drug directly as prescribed by a medical professional.

 What Does Halcion Do and How Does It Work?

 Halcion seems to be a jack-of-all-trades in terms of the range of conditions it can treat, some of which include:

 - Anxiety-based disorders

 While it’s primarily used to treat insomnia, Halcion works as a central nervous depressant, so it can produce a range of therapeutic benefits depending on the condition being treated.
 Halcion works by stimulating GABA production in the brain.
-As one of the brain’s core neurotransmitter chemicals, GABA works in tandem with glutamate to keep brain activity running at an even keel.
-GABA slows activity while glutamate speeds things up.
+As one of the brain’s core neurotransmitter chemicals, GABA works with glutamate to keep brain activity running at an even keel.
+GABA slows activity, while glutamate speeds things up.

 Halcion Abuse Risks